security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

 {% assign know_this_warning = "<div class='alert alert-danger'><strong>Heads up! </strong> You should understand this well enough to be able to do it by hand.</div>" %}

-# Part 1

-## Polyalphabetic substitution and Transposition Ciphers
+# Polyalphabetic substitution and Transposition Ciphers

 1. Using polyalphabetic substitution, with alphabet a–z (no caps), spaces translated to an underscore character (`_`), and a period (`.`, as the last character of the alphabet), use the private key `security` to encrypt the plaintext message: